robbelouwet/masterthesis-forkskinny/reports/first_semester/week8.md

 Updated the bit sliced_fghi implementation to incorporate a x86 rotate-C1 instruction, instead of manually moving all 4 slices.
-This causes the vanilla bit-slice LSFR to be faster than the one that uses bit slicing + SIMD.
+This causes the vanilla bit-slice_t LSFR to be faster than the one that uses bit slicing + SIMD.
 Shifted gears w.r.t. measuring the 'speed'.
 Measurements are now based and concluded on the amount and sort of assembly instructions are generated.
 Started to build a small rapport which goes over the comparison of all 3 LSFR's and its generated x86 instructions, comparing speed etc. The reason that this is a good idea, is that there